opentensor/developer-docs/docs/getting-started/wallets.md

 ### Hotkey

 **Relationship to coldkey**: You can create multiple hotkeys paired to your single coldkey.
 However, when you are validating or mining in a subnet, you are identified by a hotkey in that subnet, so that your coldkey is not exposed.
 Hence, you cannot use the same hotkey for two UIDs in a given subnet.
 You can, however, use the same hotkey for multiple UIDs but with each UID in a separate subnet.
-Also see [Register, Validate and Mine](../subnets/register-validate-mine.md#register).

 **Purpose**: Used for regular operational tasks in the Bittensor network, such as described below (**Also see in the diagram in [Operational uses of keys](#operational-uses-of-keys)**):
   - Signing transactions.